inesmachado17/inesmachado17/README.md

 Glad to be joining this amazing community and keep learning from those who take the time to share their knowledge!

-Looking forward to gain some professional experience.
+Looking forward to gaining some professional experience.

 ---